-The stove top needs insulation on the underside.
+According to GE Appliances, a cooktop needs insulation on the underside.
 The insulation must be at least 1/4-inch-thick millboard and sheet metal must cover the insulation.
 Cooktops require varying amounts of empty space underneath to provide enough room for the ductwork, blower and vent housing.
 Some cooktops are designed to be installed above a built-in oven and require slightly less space, but 5 inches is about the minimum and some models require as much as 18 inches of clearance underneath.

 Built-in dishwashers sit directly under the countertop and are, in fact, attached to the underside of the counter to avoid tipping forward when the door is open.
-The distance from the underside of the countertop and the top of the dishwasher must be at least 1/2 inch so that you can operate the controls without the counter being in the way.
-Dishwashers must be installed within 10 feet of a sink so that the water drains correctly.
-The wall behind the dishwasher should not have any wires or pipes, except what is needed for the dishwasher.
+For its models, GE Appliances specifies that the distance from the underside of the countertop to the top of the dishwasher must be at least 1/2 inch to provide enough clearance to slide the appliance into place.
+This is a standard requirement that you'll find in the installation instructions for most other models as well.